-Even more of an anomaly than Square, Stripe takes the top spot in both Switzerland and The Netherlands in the Business Financing rankings.
-Stripe doesn’t look or act like a traditional financial institution — or even a neobank.
-The software-as-a-service company instead designs open APIs for invoice management and other online business functions for small to large businesses.
+While Stripe doesn’t look or act like a traditional financial institution — or even a neobank, the software-as-a-service company instead designs open APIs for invoice management and other online business functions for small to large businesses.
 What gives Stripe the bank angle isn’t a checking or savings account.
 Instead, its corporate card and lending earns the company a place on the list.
 Stripe had just over 900,000 monthly searches worldwide.

-Created by French bank BNP Paribas, Hello bank! caught the attention of The Financial Brand when it first launched in 2013.
-The publication’s CEO and Founder Jeffry Pilcher announced at the time the bank’s marketing was “brilliant.”
-That capability continues today in several forms.
+Created by French bank BNP Paribas, Hello Bank! first caught the attention of The Financial Brand when it first launched in 2013.
 The bank’s innovation lab, Hello Factory, is an open discussion-based platform for customers to learn more about how Hello bank! is innovating as well as allow these same customers to voice their own opinions.
-While it is headquartered in France, Hello bank! is the favorite neobank for Austria and Belgium.
+While it is headquartered in France, Hello Bank! is the favorite neobank for Austria and Belgium.

 Zoona launched in 2009 in South Africa where it is the most popular neobank.
 Dressed up with its lime green and dark blue branding, Zoona strives to be the top “interoperable financial services distribution network” in Zambia, where it is also the top digital bank.
 The company’s goal, accomplished with the help of various financial institution partnerships, is to take care of entrepreneurs all along southern Africa.

-Readers may have noticed a notable blank spot among the countries shown in the world map above — China.
-As Business Financing told The Financial Brand, it did not include China because the online search tool it used did not have extractable data from that country, where the digital financial apps Alipay and WeChat Pay dominate.
-Lately the communist government there has increased oversight of ecommerce and banking dramatically.
+Readers may notice a few blank spots among the countries shown in the maps above, namely China, where the digital financial apps Alipay and WeChat Pay dominate.
+As Business Financing told The Financial Brand, it did not include China because the online search tool used for the study does not have extractable data from China.
+The communist government in China has tight regulations on search engines that prevent this type of analysis.